denisart/graphql2python/docs/source/model.rst

-graphql2python.model usage examples
+GraphQL schema
 =====

-Usage examples for schema from https://graphql.org/learn/schema/
+graphql2python has the function for generation of pydantic data-model by your GraphQL schema.
+Below are examples of using these classes for schema from GraphQL documentation https://graphql.org/learn/schema/

 Scalar
 ------